 What if you can’t pay?

-If you’re finding it difficult to make your rates payments, contact us and we can help you make alternative payment arrangements.
+If you are finding it difficult to make your land tax payments, contact us and we can help you make alternative payment arrangements.

 What happens if you don’t pay?

-If we don’t receive your land tax payments by the due date, you’ll have to pay interest charges, compounding on a monthly basis on any amount that remains unpaid.
+If we do not receive your land tax payments by the due date, you will have to pay interest charges, compounding on a monthly basis on any amount that remains unpaid.
 Compounding interest charges may be subject to change during the year; we calculate and impose them on unpaid amounts on the 16th day of each month.